- Grade:

 Your morning will be spent enjoying some of the sights of Thimphu.
 There are many places of interest to visit including the the Textile Museum, the late King's Memorial Chorten, the National Library, the School of Painting and the silversmiths and pottery workshops.
 The Government Handicrafts Emporium is possibly the best place to look for local handicraft.
 It is interesting to visit the handmade paper workshop to see the traditional processes involved in paper making.
 You could also visit the Post Office to buy some of Bhutan's very attractive stamps, they will even print a valid stamp with your face on it while you wait!

-After lunch you will walk up to Sangaygang next to the Bhutan First Broadcasting Service tower, located about a mile away in the North West of Thimphu.
+After lunch you will walk up to Sangaygang next to the Bhutan First Broadcasting Service tower, located about a mile away in the north-west of Thimphu.
 There are great views over Thimphu Dzong and the Thimphu valley as you start your walk contouring the beautiful hills to visit Wangditse Lhakhang.
 You will have time to visit the gompa before you walk down for another 30 minutes to reach Dechen Phodrang Monastery.
 This monastery houses around 450 student monks and is also home to some fantastic UNESCO monitored 12th century paintings.
 You will then meet your vehicle and be driven back to Thimphu.

 Your day ends with a visit to impressive Tashichhodzong which is the official seat of government in Bhutan.